-Once we have determined how premalignant mutants spread in basal zones, we consider the implications of our result for cancer initiation.
-The process of carcinogenesis under the multi-step model of cancer has already been well-studied in the non-spatial, homogeneously mixed setting (see e.g.~Nowak \cite{nowak2006} and Wodarz and Komarova \cite{wodarz2014}).
+Once we have determined the propagation speed of premalignant mutant clones in epithelial basal zones, we consider the implications of our result for the dynamics of cancer initiation.
+The process of carcinogenesis under the multi-step model of cancer has already been well-studied in the non-spatial, homogeneously mixed setting, see e.g.~the books by Nowak \cite{nowak2006} and Wodarz and Komarova \cite{wodarz2014}.
 In the spatial setting, Komarova \cite{kom2006} has analyzed the time of cancer initiation on a one-dimensional lattice under a two-step model of cancer, assuming a neutral or deleterious first-step mutation.
 Durrett and Moseley \cite{DurMose2015} extended Komarova's work to two and three dimensions assuming a neutral first step.
-Durrett, Foo and Leder \cite{DurFooLed} considered the case of a small selective advantage (weak selection), and they derived the distribution of the time of cancer initiation under a two-step model of cancer for certain parameter regimes.
-Foo, Leder and Schweinsberg obtained more complete results in \cite{foo2020mutation}, where they also studied cancer initiation under a general $k$-step model in certain regimes.
+Durrett, Foo and Leder \cite{DurFooLed} considered the case of a small selective advantage (weak selection), and they derived the distribution of the time of cancer initiation under a two-step model of cancer in certain parameter regimes.
+Foo, Leder and Schweinsberg obtained more complete results in \cite{foo2020mutation}, where they also studied cancer initiation under a general $k$-step model.
 In \cite{FLR2014}, Foo, Leder and Ryser studied field cancerization under a two-step model, which included computing size-distributions of premalignant fields at the time of cancer initiation.
-With our main result of premalignant cell propagation in hand, we will adapt analysis from \cite{DurFooLed} and \cite{FLR2014} to gain insights into how cancer initiation and field cancerization is affected by the specific geometric setting of a multilayered basal zone.
+Upon establishing our main result of premalignant mutant propagation, we will adapt analysis from \cite{DurFooLed} and \cite{FLR2014} to gain insights into how cancer initiation and field cancerization is affected by the specific geometric setting of a multilayered basal zone.